Author ¶

 There is some (incomplete) data from the HTTP Archive project that can help us understand how authors are using Sass currently:

-I also asked on Mastodon: “What are the most common custom functions or mixins that you define/use in a css pre-processor?”
-The answers included:
+“What are the most common custom functions or mixins that you define/use in a css pre-processor?”

 - (Functions) Conversion from pixel to